taehyounpark/queryosity/README.md

 ## 4. Systematic variations

-A __systematic variation__ constitutes a __change in a column value that affects the outcome of the set of selection and counters in an analysis__.
-These variations can be independently performed within a single computation graph at once, which offers the following benefits:
+A systematic variation of an analysis constitutes a __change in a column value that affects the outcome of the set of selection and counters in an analysis__.
+Processing these variations within a single computation graph at once offers the following benefits:

-- Guarantee that each variation and only the variation is in effect between the nominal and varied results.
+- Guarantee that each variation and only the variation is in effect between the nominal and varied results in the rest of the analysis logic.
-- Eliminate the runtime overhead associated with repeated processing runs of the dataset.
+- Eliminate the runtime overhead associated with repeated processing of the dataset.

 ### 4.1 Varying a column